 August 12, 2012: The day I decided my life needed a big change.

-Kara and I came home from the beach on August 11th and I had just lived through a week of not feeling comfortable with my own body.
-We were surrounded by pools and the ocean but I never felt like I could take my shirt off and relax.
+I came home from the beach on August 11th and I had just lived through a week of not feeling comfortable with my own body.
+I was surrounded by pools and the ocean but I never felt like I could take my shirt off and relax.
 So I didn’t.
 I kept my shirt on the whole time along with my goofy hat under the guise of not wanting to get a sunburn.
-I’m sure Kara saw right through that nonsense, but she didn’t humiliate me, which I appreciated.
+I’m sure most people saw right through that nonsense.

 - Motivation: without it, you will fail in the long-run.